 - Image-guided radiation therapy: "Image-guided" indicates that x-ray, ultrasound or CT scans are used to see the prostate and surrounding organs so that radiation can be administered safely.
-For either proton or photon (3-D conformal or IMRT, daily image guidance is increasingly used to improve the setup due to organ movement.
+For either proton or photon (3-D conformal, SBRT or IMRT) radiation treatment, daily image guidance is increasingly used to improve the setup due to organ movement.
 Since the prostate position varies day-to-day depending on bladder and rectal filling, the prostate position must be localized and verified prior to each treatment.
-In one method, several fiducial markers, or tiny pieces of biologically inert metal such as gold, are placed in the prostate gland before the simulation.
+In one method, several fiducial markers, or tiny pieces of biologically inert metal such as gold or carbon, are placed in the prostate gland before the simulation.
 Digital x-ray images are taken which localize the metallic markers to check the position of the prostate on a daily basis just before the treatment and appropriate adjustment and alignment of prostate to the planned high-dose radiation treatment field.
 Another method involves using ultrasound to localize the prostate before each treatment.
 The patient is asked to keep his bladder full as much as possible in order to produce a good ultrasound image, and also to displace the bladder mucosa out of the radiation treatment field.
 A third method involves the use of a low-dose computed tomography (CT) scan of the prostate area in the treatment couch right before each treatment to verify prostate position.
 Depending on your case and available technology at your treatment center, your physician will inform you of the type of IGRT you will receive.
 See the Image-Guided Radiation Therapy page for more information.

 - Brachytherapy: Radiation treatment is delivered to the prostate via the placement of radioactive materials inside the prostate.
 There are two forms of brachytherapy, including low-dose rate (LDR) and high-dose rate (HDR):